ViiV Healthcare launches eighth phase III study in two- drug regimen programme for HIV-1 treatment

 - Sorbitol: Coadministration of lamivudine and sorbitol may decrease lamivudine concentrations; when possible, avoid chronic coadministration.

-- Lactation: Breastfeeding not recommended.
+- Lactation: Breastfeeding is not recommended.

 About ViiV Healthcare